How to Sharpen up a Lazy Horse

 As soon as your horse moves forward, sit still and reward him with a pat so that he understands that he’s got it right.

-Some horses become bored very easily, and endless 20 metre circles in working trot just encourage them to switch off.
+Some horses become bored very easily, and endless 20-meter circles in working trot just encourage them to switch off.

 Another effective ruse you could try is to incorporate sudden bursts of extended canter down the long sides of the arena.
 This is a great exercise for waking up a horse that’s switched off!